Hey, I’m Ronny!

 You might be asking yourself if it’s coincidence that this TV-chef was creating a dish so simple, so easy to prepare, with so few ingredients that an unaccompanied 11 year-old could follow along and find everything he needed in his healthy mother’s kitchen?

 I think not!
 Instead, it was fate or destiny or whichever other term you prefer.
 As time went on I cooked and cooked often.
 Very soon I fell in love with Italian dishes.
 Perhaps it was because of my first encounter with cooking.
 Perhaps it was because Italian food was less about measuring ingredients and more about the romantic creation of food that required a constant seasoning of love.
-I became particularly enamored with the hearty recipes from northern Italy.
-The dish that I came back to over, and over again, was Bolognese.
-I must have made Bolognese at least 300 times between the ages of 11 and 19.
-I convinced myself that in order to become a good cook, I had to perfect the art of Bolognese (something I am still practicing to this very day.)
-It also probably had something to do with the fact that a good Bolognese made great lasagna.
+I became particularly enamoured with the hearty recipes from northern Italy.
+The dish that I came back to over, and over again, was beef ragu (AKA Bolognese).
+I must have made ragu at least 300 times between the ages of 11 and 19.
+I convinced myself that in order to become a good cook, I had to perfect the art of ragu (something I am still practicing to this very day.)
+It also probably had something to do with the fact that a good ragu made great lasagna.
 Northern Italian dishes in general appealed to my sensibilities, my tastebuds and my girth.
 Oh yes, my girth!
 I was a growing boy and boy did I grow – both in height and width.
 Northern Italian food was hearty and full of flavor, satisfying both my palate and my stomach!
 Win-Win!

 My family encouraged my cooking.
 My mother even grew proud of how tasty my food was.
 At least homemade pastas, sauces, stews, soups and casseroles were much better than junk food – even if they did involve sticks of butter and the occasional sifting of flour.
 On days when my family would have guests over she would ask me to help in the kitchen!
 Then, one summer afternoon my mother announced that some friends were coming over and that she wanted me to prepare the entire dinner!
 I was overjoyed!
 Quickly, I donned her coveted floral-patterned apron with the utmost pride!
 I put pen to paper and hashed-out a menu off the top of my head.
 At that moment I was the only human in the world and nothing else existed except for the task-at-hand.
 For the first time in my life I experienced a state of pure focus.
 It was summer time and they would be dining outside.
 I knew that I wanted the food to be easy enough for me to manage preparing on my own but with enough flavour to wow the guests.
 It would also have to be seasonal.
 I decided on a simple but fresh caprese salad, homemade bruschetta and grilled chicken marinated in olive oil, rosemary and garlic.
 Some boiled new potatoes with garlic, butter and dill (an ode to my Russian heritage) would round out the meal and satiate even the hungriest of guests.
 Rustic, delicious, casual, Italian fare with a twist; it checked off all of the boxes.
 Everyone said that they loved the food and it made me very, very happy – even if they were just being polite!